danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 #### Jar as one image of problem
 - Move to jar.
 Seems a counterexample.
 But proves this by having an inside that can contain what it receives from outside.
 Infinite difference between being outside and being inside.
 A trick.
 Reliant on beings with insides.
 - Jar, filled but needing to be closed
+- Suppose I open a tightly closed jar by breaking it.
+Why do we hesitate to say I have thereby opened the jar? revise
 - Opening a jar does not mean smashing it on the ground: this destroys the difference between inside and outside
 - Contents of jar spoil unless closed.
 Price of being open is being continuous with everything else.
 Like a plate rather than a jar.
 Interior vanishes.
 - Jar lid doesn't belong to world to which jar us open?
 (Perhaps put below in solution)